arvvvs/No-Pants-University/IntroToComputerScience/KEYWORDS.md

 * Argument - The actual value of the type that gets passed into a function.
 * Algorithm - A recipe to solve a problem
 * Scope - "Beginner" definition - Where you are in the program
+* Expression - produces a result, an expression is usually evaluated
+* Statement - statement does not produce a result, it is relied to DO something, a statement is usually executed
+* Variables - space in memory where a value is stored
+* Assignment Statements - basic assignment of variables, format: <variable> = <expression> (x = y doesn't necessarily mean y = x)
+* Operand - specified quantity or element manipulated
+* Casting
+* Coercion

 ## Programming Process as by John Zelle